Monday, September 1, 2014

 Fragrance Composition:

 So what does it smell like?
-It is classified as a fruity floral fragrance for women.
+Champs Elysees is classified as a fruity floral fragrance for women.

-• Top notes: aldehydes, melon, blackcurrant, almond flower, violet, peach, anise, mimosa leaves
+• Top notes: aldehydes, Calone, melon, blackcurrant, Cassis base, almond flower, violet, violet leaves, methyl ionone gamma, peach, anise, mimosa leaves, Mimosa Artessence base

-• Middle notes: mimosa, rose, peony, lilac, hibiscus, buddleia, lily of the valley, almond blossom
+• Middle notes: mimosa, rose, peony, lilac, hibiscus, buddleia, lily of the valley, almond blossom, Hedione, jasmine, Jasmonal H

-• Base notes: hibiscus seed, sandalwood, benzoin, vanilla, cedar, almond bark
+• Base notes: Exaltolide, musk, hibiscus seed, sandalwood, benzoin, vanilla, cedar, almond bark

 Scent Profile: